Exercises That Will Boost Your Heart Health

 Resistance training is also an effective heart-healthy workout.
 It’s mostly recommended for people with a lot of body fat (a risk factor for heart disease) because it helps create leaner muscle mass and reduce fat.

 According to the American College of Sports Medicine, an effective strength training program should follow two non-consecutive days a week, with sets of 10 to 15 repetitions for frail and older individuals or one set of 8 to 12 reps if you’re a healthy adult.
 You can work out with free weights, such as barbells and dumbbells, or use weight machines.
+You can work out with free weights, such as barbells and dumbbells, weight machines, or rowing machines in combination with resistance bands to improve overall strength & muscle mass.
 Also, you can perform the exercise through body-resistance exercises like chin-ups, squats, and push-ups.
 Any of these should help you avoid heart health problems that are caused by a lack of fitness.

 3. Total Body Nonimpact Sports